Transport

 Featured

-In Q2 2023 in Hungary, interurban passenger transport performance increased by 19%, freight transport performance decreased by 13% compared to the same period of the previous year.
-Despite the significant growth, passenger transport performance did not reach the level of four years earlier.
-The performance of freight transport is also one of the lowest in the last nine years.
-In Q2 2023, 55 thousand passenger cars were registered for the first time, 12% fewer than a year earlier.
+In Q4 2023 in Hungary, interurban passenger transport performance increased by 15%, freight transport performance decreased by 7.0% compared to the same period of the previous year.
+The number of trips in local passenger transport was 5.3% higher than in Q4 2022.
+A total of around 50 thousand passenger cars were registered for the first time in the country, 4.2% fewer than a year earlier.

 Settlement and district related data regarding 2022 are presented here